asorokes/Home_Sales/README.md

 Verify that the home_sales temporary table is uncached using PySpark.

 Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.

+Code for this assignment was created using materials and resources given in class, collaborative efforts with classmates, and resources found online.